Particl-Community/academy/guides/guide_mp_setup_installation.rst

 	 		#.
 An executable file will be added to your desktop and into the application launcher menu.
 Use this to start :term:`Particl Desktop`.
 	 		#.
 Assign allow-rules to your computer`s firewall and antivirus software.
 On a standard Windows installation, :guilabel:`Microsoft Defender` pops up.

-	 		Ignoring step 5 might cause a degraded blockchain sync experience and everything takes longer than expected or might cause communications problems.
+	 		.. note:: Ignoring step 5 might cause a degraded blockchain sync experience and everything takes longer than expected or might cause communications problems.
 If you are unsure how to apply rules to your firewall and anti-virus software, please review the vendor's documentation of your installed programs.

 	 .. group-tab:: Mac